zopefoundation/fanstatic/doc/library.rst

   b = Resource(foo, 'sub/sub/b.css')

 Fanstatic won't bundle `a` and `b`, as `b` may have relative URLs that the browser would not be able to resolve.

-By not bundling resources with different dirnames, we don't need to rewrite the CSS.
+We *could* rewrite the CSS and inject URLs to the proper resources in order to have more efficient bundles, but we choose to leave the CSS unaltered.